 For James O’Keefe, the American system of government depends on an informed citizenry, and it’s the responsibility of journalists to get out the facts.

 In his quest for truth-telling, O’Keefe founded Project Veritas, which equips reporters with hidden cameras to conduct undercover investigations.
-His videos—exposing crime and corruption inside government and government-funded organizations—have undeniably had an effect, but have also led to repeated personal attacks, lawsuits and an arrest.
+His videos—exposing crime and corruption inside government and government-funded organizations—have undeniably had an effect, but also have led to repeated personal attacks, lawsuits, and an arrest.